Mason Alexander Brexit Sentiment 2019

 When asked what they believed the single biggest challenge facing their business is, the resounding response was all to do with UNCERTAINTY.
 There are many unanswered questions facing businesses and many simple, everyday scenarios that need practical and solid answers.
 There were 5 primary drivers behind uncertainty as a response:

-- Regulatory and legal environment – in particular in a no-deal scenario
+- Regulatory and legal environment

-- Access to UK market – free movement of people in particular
+- Access to UK market

-- Supply chain sourcing and efficiency – free movement of goods and customs requirements
+- Supply chain sourcing and efficiency

 On the back of continued economic growth, the CSO this week released the strongest ever employment data, including the highest ever employment of foreign nationals.
 Irish business is diversifying and preparing for what may lie ahead but even Irish business leaders are divided on what will ultimately happen come October 31st.